Healey Willan: Compositions

-Willan composed some 800 musical pieces, the majority sacred works for choir such as anthems, hymns and mass settings.
-His non-sacred opus includes some 50 choral works, 100 song arrangements for voice with piano accompaniment, many works for piano solo, for voice with instrumental accompaniment, two symphonies, a piano concerto, chamber works, incidental music for stage works, ballad operas, and at least one important opera (Deirdre).
-His Introduction, Passacaglia and Fugue was inspired by the Max Reger piece of the same name.
+Of the 800 pieces Willan composed, the majority are sacred works.
+But his non-sacred opus includes some 50 choral works, 100 song arrangements for voice with piano accompaniment, many works for piano solo, for voice with instrumental accompaniment, two symphonies, a piano concerto, chamber works, incidental music for stage works, ballad operas, and at least one important opera (Deirdre, 1943-45).
+His Introduction, Passacaglia and Fugue (1916) was inspired by the Max Reger piece of the same name.
 A 1964 EMI recording by Francis Jackson helped bring the piece into the mainstream repertoire.
+His Second Symphony (1936-41) has been recorded by the Toronto Symphony Orchestra, and his Piano Concerto (1944) in late romantic style has been described (by Giles Bryant) as "unjustly neglected".

 In 1953, Willan received a commission to write an anthem for the Coronation of Queen Elizabeth II.
 The resulting anthem, O Lord Our Governour, continues to be frequently performed.
 Willan's friends clubbed together to pay for his fare to London, so that he could attend the ceremony in person.